karyontech/karyon/README.md

 ## Status

 This project is a work in progress.
-The current focus is on shipping `karyon crdt` and `karyon store`, along with major changes to the network stack.
+The current focus is on shipping `karyon crdt` and `karyon base`, along with major changes to the network stack.
 You can check the [issues](https://github.com/karyontech/karyon/issues) for updates on ongoing tasks.